yakimka/picodi/README.md

 ### `AutoScope` class

-Base class for defining local dependency scopes.
-A local dependency scope calls `shutdown_auto` after each function call.
+Base class for defining dependency scopes that will be cleared after dependant function call.
+Picodi will call `shutdown_auto` after each function call.

 ### `ManualScope` class

-Base class for defining global dependency scopes.
-A global dependency scope calls `shutdown` from the `shutdown_dependencies` function.
+Base class for defining dependency scopes that need to be cleared manually.
+`ManualScope.shutdown` will be called for each dependency from the `shutdown_dependencies` function.

-Global scoped dependencies can be managed by `init_dependencies` and `shutdown_dependencies`.
+`ManualScope` scoped dependencies can be managed by `init_dependencies` and `shutdown_dependencies`.

 ### `NullScope` class